Ergodicity and scaling limit of a constrained multivariate Hawkes process

-\abstract {We introduce a multivariate Hawkes process with constraints on its conditional density.
-It is a multivariate point process with conditional intensity similar to that of a multivariate Hawkes process but certain events are forbidden with respect to boundary conditions on a multidimensional \emph{constraint} variable, whose evolution is driven by the point process.
-We study this process in the special case where the fertility function is exponential so that the process is entirely described by an underlying Markov chain, which includes the constraint variable.
-Some conditions on the parameters are established to ensure the ergodicity of the chain.
-Moreover, scaling limits are derived for the integrated point process.
-This study is primarily motivated by the stochastic modelling of a limit order book for high frequency financial data analysis. }
+\abstract {We introduce a multivariate point process describing the dynamics of the Bid and Ask price of a financial asset.
+The point process is similar to a Hawkes process, with additional constraints on its intensity corresponding to the natural ordering of the best Bid and Ask prices.
+We study this process in the special case where the fertility function is exponential, so that the process is entirely described by an underlying Markov chain including the constraint variable.
+Natural, explicit conditions on the parameters are established that ensure the ergodicity of the chain.
+Moreover, scaling limits are derived for the integrated point process.}